 At the end of the road is the Bund Waterfront.

-Our bus paused in front of the "stock market" in Shanghai.
+On our city tour, our bus paused in front of the "stock market" in Shanghai.
 People were actively trading in the street.
 They saw us and started cheering "Americans!
 Americans!".
 How lucky we are to have a free market in the U.S.

 The Shanghai Exhibition Hall